Take it from me and don’t let this be you on February 11…

 A decorated box means two things: I have to get creative on a whim and I need to go to the store to purchase shoes just for the box.
 (Yes, I had to do that today.)

-I like to get creative, don’t get me wrong, but to me, Valentine treats come first.
-I haven’t even thought of my daughter’s hand out this year.
+I like to get creative, don’t get me wrong, but to me, Valentine’s treats come first.
+I haven’t even thought of my daughter’s handout this year.
 (The party is tomorrow at 2.
 I have time.)
 Or so I thought.
 As I type this, I realize the Room Parent is asking for the Valentines to be turned in tomorrow morning so they can be handed out before said party.
 Lovely.
 I don’t have time.
-Thankfully my son’s Work of Art Valentines are complete.
+Thankfully I have these boy Valentines that are complete.

-As I rummaged through my craft supplies, I remember making a Valentine Monster Box for my son a few years ago, so we went with that – changing a few things to make it suitable for a girl.
+As I rummaged through my craft supplies, I remember making a Toilet Valentine Box and a Valentine Monster Box for my son a few years ago, so we went with that – changing a few things to make it suitable for a girl.
 It was so easy to gather items for decorating, and in less than 30 minutes, we had a Valentine’s Day box.

 This monster was made by painting the box, cutting a square hole, then adding a strip of paper teeth to the inside.
 My daughter glued on two wiggly eyes and a nose before we cut up a stuffed animal for hair.
 (Don’t judge.
 It worked, ha!)